planetaryambience/sockets/README.md

 # sockets
-A server client socket program written in Python.
+A server client socket program written in Python.\
+COSC264 (Computer Networks and the Internet) assignment.